Ahmedbargheet/AssumpSure/README.md

 ---

 ## 📁 Installation
-Important: Please use R 4.2 or newer.
-For now, we recommend installing the latest GitHub version for all features.
+**Important:** Please use R 4.2 or newer.
+For now, we recommend installing the GitHub version for all features.

 ### CRAN
 ```r